jmcook1186/gp-passport-docs/src/introduction.md

 The Gitcoin community has built a tool to do just that: Gitcoin Passport, your citizenship pass for the decentralized internet.

-Passport is a **decentralized identifier (DID)**.
-DIDs allow anyone to own, manage and verify their digital identity without relying on a centralized database.
+Gitcoin Passport is a sybil resistance protocol and identity aggregation dApp built on the Ceramic Network.
+Users can collect various identity attestations, called "stamps", from web2 and web3 authenticators all in one place.

 ![passport](assets/passport-hero.png)